dreadflopp/dreads_modlist_patches/README.md

 ## Game Installation and Modding Setup

->TODO upate links when CMS has been launched

 Follow the [system setup guide]() to have a clean Skyrim install ready to be modded.

 ## Tool Installation and Setup

 ### Tool Installation

->TODO upate links when CMS has been launched

 Install the following tools, preferably in the tools folder you created following the [system setup guide]().
 Most tools doesn't have an installer, simply unzip these into their own subfolders of the tools folder.
 If a tool is available both as an installer and as a stand alone archive, use the stand alone archive version of the tool.